supersciencegrl/Peeriodicals-to-RSS/README.md

 # Peeriodicals to RSS

-This repository is made to interact with the **[High-Throughput Automation in R and D](https://peeriodicals.com/peeriodicals/high-throughput-automation-in-rampd)** Peeriodicals site.
+This repository is made to interact with the **[High-Throughput Automation in R and D](https://peeriodicals.com/peeriodicals/high-throughput-automation-in-rampd)** Peeriodicals site (click this link to subscribe by email rather than RSS).
 It can readily be edited to work with other Peeriodicals too!

 The High-Throughput Automation in R&D Peeriodicals overlay journal aims to be a repository of peer-reviewed articles on the use of HTE for small molecules and related topics in R&D laboratories.
 It is currently curated by Nessa Carson and Luigi da Vi&agrave;.